Three Laws New Mexico Legislators Need To Pass Now

-As a result of finding these major concerns to public safety AOT is asking New Mexico legislators to consider the following opportunities to protect women and children in their state.
+As a result of finding these significant concerns about public safety, AOT asks New Mexico legislators to consider the following opportunities to protect women and children in their state.

 1. Jessica’s Law